Production of The Lord of the Rings film series: Miniatures

-Animation and computer graphics effects
+Animation and computer graphics visual effects

 Creatures such as trolls, the Watcher in the Water, the Balrog, the Ents, the fell beasts, the Wargs, the mûmakil and Shelob were created entirely with computer-generated imagery.
-Creatures would spend months of creation and variation as sketches before approved designs were sculpted into five-foot maquettes and scanned into a computer.
-Animators would then rig skeletons and muscles before animation and final detailed colouring scanned from painted maquettes.
+Each one went through months of creation and variation as sketches before approved designs were sculpted into five-foot maquettes and scanned into a computer.
+Animators then rigged skeletons and muscles before animation and final detailed colouring scanned from painted maquettes.
 Treebeard had a digital face composited upon the original animatronic, which was scanned for the digital model of his longshots.

-Along with the creatures, Weta created highly realistic digital doubles for many miniature longshots, as well as numerous stunts, most notably for the acrobatic Elf Legolas.
+Along with the creatures, Weta created realistic digital doubles for many miniature longshots, as well as numerous stunts, most notably for the acrobatic Elf Legolas.
 These doubles were scanned from having actors perform movements in a motion-capture suit, with additional details created using ZBrush.
 There are even morphs between the doubles and actors at times.
-Horses also performed with motion capture points, though horse deaths were represented using keyframe animation.
+Horses performed with motion capture points, though horse deaths were represented using keyframe animation.